7 Things That Might Surprise You About M3F Fest

 One of the coolest things about M3F is that it’s a family-friendly music festival.
 Not only are kiddos aged 10 and under free, there’s even a dedicated Kid Zone that has tons of fun, free activities like arts and crafts, face painting, engaging sustainability activities and more.

 It’s produced by a local construction company

-Once all the bills have been paid (bands, vendors, etc.), all the money that M3F has leftover is donated to Phoenix Children’s Hospital, and UMOM New Day Center, which provides housing and support services to homeless families.
+Once all the bills have been paid (bands, vendors, etc.), all the money that M3F has leftover is donated to the Phoenix Children’s Hospital Music Therapy Program, Habitat for Humanity of Northern Arizona, and the Leukemia and Lymphoma Society.
 That means for every ticket sold, money is being invested back into organizations that are making a huge impact on our community.

 Volunteers are the backbone of the festival

 Remember that team of 100-plus Wespac employees?
 Well, when they’re wearing their M3F hats, they’re also in volunteer mode, meaning they don’t get paid.
 And you’ve got to admit it’s pretty awesome that they get together on their own time to create such an amazing event in our community.

 It has donated more than $1M to local charities

 Unlike your average music festival, M3F is nonprofit and has always has been.
 Founder John Largay is passionate about giving back to the community, and just last year alone, donated $65,000 to local charities.
 Since its inception 16 years ago, the festival has donated more than $1 million.

 While major headliners like Odesza, Empire of the Sun and Umphrey’s McGee are an awesome excuse to check out M3F, it’s also a great way to experience the best music Arizona has to offer.
 From experimental electronic like House of Treezus to the funky, soulful sounds of Phoenix Afrobeat Orchestra, there’s a lot to love about the local lineup.